 Was there a break-in to the restricted section?
 Did you successfully sneak your protein recipe into the plasmid cookbook library?
-You can use restriction enzymes as DNA detectives to collect and analyze “DNA fingerprints in an ANALYTICAL DIGEST- and speaking of detectives, actual detectives have historically used similar techniques to ID criminals, prove paternity, and chase down genetic mutations causing disease.
-Let’s take a look at RFLP (Restriction Fragment Length Polymorphism) analysis – the original “DNA fingerprinting” – 1st in it’s wider use, then how we use a form of it in molecular cloning confirmation.
+You can use restriction enzymes as DNA detectives to collect and analyze “DNA fingerprints in an analytical digest– and speaking of detectives, actual detectives have historically used similar techniques to ID criminals, prove paternity, and chase down genetic mutations causing disease.
+Let’s take a look at RFLP (Restriction Fragment Length Polymorphism) analysis – the original “DNA fingerprinting” – first in its wider use, then how we use a form of it in molecular cloning confirmation.

 People only have different #s of pieces if they (or one of their ancestors) happen to have a mutation that affects that cut site.
 Any mutations between sites are “invisible.”
 But if there are mutations in between cut sites that change the length of the in-between part, you’ll get different sized pieces.
 And although I say “mutations” it’s important to remember that mutations aren’t all bad – and instead of calling them mutations (sounds scary) we can call them “polymorphisms” (less scary-sounding and conveys the accurate impression that these genetic differences are just ways we’re unique not things to make you freak!)